 How fast could T. rex run?
-A 3D mechanical T. rex, designed to simulate how this enormous animal actually moved, provides some clues.
+A scale model T. rex, alongside an animation depicting how this enormous animal moved, provide some clues.

 Sauropod Biomechanics:

 Could huge animals such as Apatosaurus hold their necks and tails high?
 Scientists use engineering principles, complex computer models and the study of living animals to investigate this question.